 Above all, by not seeking shortcuts and just getting down to learning, you learn to deal with imperfect communication.
 This process teaches you to come at problems from different angles until you’ve made things clear.

-In a world with over 7000 languages, that’s a skill worth having in every tongue.
+In a world with over 7000 languages, getting in the language learning G.A.P. and staying there is a skill worth having.
+In every tongue.